 African lions inhabit 26 nations across sub-Saharan Africa.

-There are an estimated 23,000-39,000 mature African lions in the wild today and were first added to the IUCN Red List as a vulnerable species in 1969, this is still its classification today.
+There are an estimated 23,000-39,000 mature African lions in the wild today and were first added to the IUCN Red List as a vulnerable species in 1969.
+This is still its classification today.

 African lion population declines are due to habitat loss from expanding urban areas, lack of prey species, illegal poaching, and human-wildlife conflicts.